 Trust your instincts.
 The biggest mistake you can make is being afraid of making a mistake.

-I’d like to say some kind of zen answer about a moment of reflection or deep breaths, but it’s been pretty chaotic and involves me having to tell my kids to go back to bed at least once.
-This is why I try and at least wash my face when I first come home so at least that’s done before I pass out!
-Now that they are getting bigger it’s getting a little easier.
+I’d like to say some kind of zen answer about a moment of reflection or deep breaths, but it’s been pretty chaotic and usually involves me having to tell my kids to go back to bed at least once.
+This is why I try and wash off the day when I first come home so at least that’s done before I pass out!